-Frequently running Scandisk or chkdsk can help save your data.
+Frequently running Scandisk or chkdsk can help you recover lost clusters on your hard drive.
 Hard drives can develop bad clusters over time, and those utilities can help retrieve corrupt data, and also prevent data from ever being written to those bad sectors again.
 Running these disk management tools will help reduce crashes and further loss of data.
 They may also help make you aware of impending hard drive failure.

 Lost clusters in a lost chain